klotztech/kvm-setup/guest/windows-10/msi/README.md

-Registry files to enable/disable **Message signalled interrupts (MSI)** for passthrough devices, in order to solve performance issues like audio crackeling or video stuttering, etc..
+Registry files to enable/disable **Message-Signaled Interrupts (MSI)** for passthrough devices, in order to solve performance issues like audio crackeling or video stuttering, etc..

 ## Files